silvacms/documentation/source/silva/layout/howto.rst

 In your skin extension, you can create a directory called ``static``.
 This should not be a Python package, but just a directory.
-Files in that directory will exported through Zope using the following URL ``http://zope-url/++resources++silvatheme.demo/file.css`` where ``silvatheme.demo`` is the Python name of your extension, and ``file.css`` is a file in the static directory.
+Files in that directory will be exported through Zope using the following URL ``http://zope-url/++resources++silvatheme.demo/file.css`` where ``silvatheme.demo`` is the Python name of your extension, and ``file.css`` is a file in the static directory.
 You can export any type of file you want like this.

 Automatic inclusion of ressource files on a layer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~